 Cilantro: Volume will be plentiful this week.
 Quality is good.

 Corn: WATCHLIST Corn prices remain high as Homestead finishes up for the season and as we transition to new growing regions affected by cold weather earlier in the year.
 We expect a firm market until we transition back to Georgia in May.
 In Nogales, we continue to see lighter crossings and firmer fob prices on bi, yellow, and white corn.

 Fennel: Good supply will continue for the next couple of weeks.
 Quality and sizing are nice.

 Garlic: EXTREME The market for domestic garlic remains high with good quality.

 Ginger: EXTREME Ginger is very volatile due to very inconsistent supply,and the et is higher.
 Supply remains tight for the foreseeable future.

 Green Cabbage: Supply and quality are good.

-Green Onions: Supply and quality are good this week.
-The market is steady.
+Green Onions: Supply and good quality.